MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli.md

 - WAM is available on Windows 10   and later, and on Windows Server 2019 and later.
 On Mac, Linux, and earlier versions of Windows, we automatically fall back to a browser.
 - Microsoft Accounts (for example @outlook.com or @live.com) aren't supported for the time being.
 We're working with the Microsoft Identity team to bring the support later.

+## Troubleshooting

+When your default browser is Microsoft Edge, you might encounter the following error when attempting to login to Azure interactively with `az login`: "_The connection for this site is not secure._" To resolve this issue, visit [edge://net-internals/#hsts](edge://net-internals/#hsts) in Microsoft Edge.
+Add `localhost` under "_Delete domain security policy_" and click <kbd>Delete</kbd>.

 ## See also

 * [How-to change your active tenant](manage-azure-subscriptions-azure-cli.md#change-the-active-tenant)